impulsado/wannaNotes/Notes/SC-200/Introduction to Microsoft 365 threat protection.md

 ## Detection of Threat
 ![[Pasted image 20221026181907.png]]
 Microsoft Defender for Endpoint detects a malicious email.
-The victiem is unaware that an attacks has taken place but Microsoft Denfeder for Endpoints (MDE) raises an alert to the security team.
-Disables user
+The victim is unaware that an attack has taken place, but Microsoft Defender for Endpoints (MDE) raises an alert to the security team.
+Disables user access from devices while infected.

+### Remediation
+MDE remediates the threat via automated or manual remediation (Security analyst can approve the alert).
+MDE also adds information to the system remediating across Microsoft MDE customers.

+### Share Intelligence and Res